evanlouie/evanlouie.github.io/_posts/2018-11-19-google-closure-quickstart.md

 date: 2018-11-19 18:38 -0800
 ---

+A basic quickstart for using Google's Closure Compiler usage with ES6/Node projects.

 ### Google Closure Compiler

-A basic quickstart for using Google's Closure Compiler for general ES6 projects.

 The compiler has a lot of knobs you can turn, go to the wiki for more details: https://github.com/google/closure-compiler/wiki/Flags-and-Options